Be aware of the tax rules while renting property to family members

 If you own a vacation home or rental property, it might be tempting to rent it out to a family member for less than full price.
 Because you already know your family members, they may be wonderful tenants because they are more likely to be respectful of the property and to take good care of it.
 But too good of a deal will result in losing your ability to write off your expenses.

-If you don’t exercise caution, renting to a family may result in your home being classified as a personal residence rather than a rental property.
+Furthermore, if you don’t exercise caution, renting to a family may result in your home being classified as a personal residence rather than a rental property.
 If this happens, you will miss out on several important tax deductions.
 Detailed information on these deductions and limits can be found in IRS Publication 527, Residential Rental Real Estate.

 Here’s what you need to do to prevent this situation: